From Scripture to Science: Why Hinduism Advocates Silent Eating

-Hinduism, despite what the West and the western educated Hindus prefer to believe, is a religion that is scientific in everything that it has prescribed to its adherents or followers.
-We have come to this earthly plane only for one purpose, and that is to attain God and nothing less.
-All other duties that have been imposed upon us in the course of our lifetime are mere ancillaries that are sine qua non of the incarnation that we have accepted.
+Hinduism, despite what the West and the western-educated Hindus may prefer to believe, is a religion that is scientific in every aspect it has prescribed for its adherents.
+We have come to this earthly plane for one purpose alone: to attain union with God.
+All other duties imposed upon us over the course of our lives are merely ancillary, though indispensable, to the earthly existence we have assumed.

-From conception to emancipation, every aspect of a Hindu's life has been properly regulated for the singular purpose of achieving the said object of our birth in this planet.
-On the issue of eating, something which every living thing regularly does, the Hindu scriptures have given us guidance so that we can derive the maximum benefits from it and maintain our existence here on earth.
+From conception to emancipation, every aspect of a Hindu’s life has been meticulously regulated with a view to fulfilling the very purpose of our birth on this planet.
+Even in so elementary an act as eating—common to all living beings—the Hindu scriptures offer guidance, enabling us to derive the greatest benefit from it and thereby sustain our existence on earth.

 Eat in Silence